chmc-mcmc/cpp/README.md

 NRinC302 is the "numerical recipes" library version 3.

-NRinC302 is used for solve linear equations, therefore can be replaced, as the CUDE code.
+NRinC302 is used for solve linear equations, therefore can be replaced, as the CUDA code.